ahoorarstmn/ahoorarstmn/README.md

 #### Excited about anything data science and machine learning
 ---

-I'm a PhD student in completion, studying computational finance at the University of Essex UK, doing research on the applications of deep learning models to design autonomous trading agents.

 - 🖥️ I’m quant reseacher working on a project which utilises **computer vision** techniques in **financial forecasting** and **decision making**.